Grey market: Arcade games

 Certain otherwise identical arcade games are marketed under different titles, such as Carrier Air Wing/U.S. Navy, Mega Man/Rockman, and Police 911/Police 24/7.

-When certain arcade games are first powered on, a warning message is shown such as “[t]his game is intended only for sale and use in (country/region)” and often, such a message is occasionally displayed while the machine is in an attract mode.
+When certain arcade games are first powered on, a warning message is shown such as "[t]his game is intended only for sale and use in (country/region)" and often, such a message is occasionally displayed while the machine is in an attract mode.

 One reason for these regional name variants is trademark issues.
 A company may not own the rights to a trademark in another country, where that trademark may be owned by an entirely different entity.
 Because of this, a different name must be used.

 These regional name variations may also be used to prevent the sale of bootleg arcade games, including those from Japanese versions.

 Automobiles

 Automobile manufacturers segment world markets by territory and price, thus creating a demand for grey import vehicles.

 Although some grey imports are a bargain, some buyers have discovered that their vehicles do not meet local regulations, or that parts and services are difficult to obtain because these cars are different from the versions sold through the new car dealer network.

-Also, ensuring service history and mechanical condition for a vehicle purchased at a distance can be a problem.